 Excessive tears are the most common reason for tear stains.
 The two common reasons for excessive tears are:

 - Tear insufficient drainage

-Tear Stains in Bulldogs and French Bulldogs TEAR OVERPRODUCTION (epiphora):
+Tear Stains in Bulldogs and French Bulldog OVERPRODUCTION:

 The most common reasons for tear overproduction in bulldogs and French bulldogs are:

-- CORNEA: Bulldog corneal ulcers, which are painful, irritating injuries to your bulldog’s cornea.
+Bulldog corneal ulcers are painful, irritating injuries to your bulldog’s cornea.

-- EYEBALL: Bulldog exophthalmos, which is a protrusion of the eyeball, common to the brachycephalic breeds.
+Bulldog exophthalmos, which is a protrusion of the eyeball, is common in the brachycephalic breeds.

-Tear Stains in Bulldogs and French Bulldogs TEAR OVERPRODUCTION PRESENTATION:
+Tear Stains in Bulldogs and French Bulldogs PRESENTATION:

-- Squinting and shying away from direct light
+- SQUINTING: Squinting and shying away from direct light